paulalesius/systemd-boot-gen/README.md

 - /etc/default/cmdline - kernel parameters

 ## Configuration
-/etc/default/cmdline contains one variable: CMDLINE="", the value of which must be quoted, these are the parameters passed to the kernel at boot.
+/etc/default/cmdline contains one variable: CMDLINE="", the value of which must be quoted; these are the parameters passed to the kernel at boot.

+You must create this file and copy the parameters from grub, or other existing configuration files, before proceeding.

 ## Installation
     cargo install systemd-boot-gen